Carli Lloyd makes U.S. soccer team for her 4th Olympics - WHIZ News

 Abby Dahlkemper, Tierna Davidson, Emily Sonnett, Rose Lavelle and goalkeeper Adrianna Franch are first-time Olympians, as are sisters Samantha and Kristie Mewis.

-Kristie Mewis is the only player on the roster who was not on the 2019 World Cup-winning team.
-She and Samantha are the first sisters to play for the senior national team in a world championship.
+Kristie Mewis, who plays for the Houston Dash, is the only player on the roster who was not on the 2019 World Cup-winning team.
+She and Samantha will be the first sisters to play for the senior national team in a world championship.

-“We know there are some very talented players that won’t be in Japan, but these were the difficult decisions that we had to make,” Andonovski said in a statement.
-“We have a very experienced roster that has been through adversity at the highest levels, so it’s no surprise those players have distinguished themselves.
-They’ve embraced the challenges and have shown tremendous flexibility and determination over the past 15 months to get us to where we are today.”
+“For Kristie, she is a product of NWSL.
+She played extremely well in the league in the last year and a half or so, earned herself an opportunity,” Andonovski said during a conference call.
+“Then after the opportunity was given to her, she took full advantage of it.
+Every game that she came in, whether it was 5 minutes, 10 minutes, 15 minutes, she maximized that opportunity and continued growing and developing in the league and performing in the league.”

 Andonovski also named four alternates that will travel to Tokyo with the team: Goalkeeper Jane Campbell, defender Casey Krueger, midfielder Catarina Macario and forward Lynn Williams.

-The United States is vying to become the first team to win an Olympics following a World Cup title.
+The United States is vying to become the first team to win Olympic gold following a World Cup title.
 The Americans have won four gold medals since women’s soccer became an Olympic sport in 1996.
 But at the last Olympics in Brazil, the United States was knocked out by Sweden on penalties in the quarterfinals.

 Goalkeepers: Adrianna Franch (Portland Thorns), Alyssa Naeher (Chicago Red Stars)